mintedreward/heartmail/stamps-specs/sw-2002-paymail-identity-keys.md

 ## Dependencies

-* SW 2001: Paymail
+* SW 2001: Email2

 ## Introduction

-A central aspect of paymail is the ability to link a public key for use in cryptographic algorithms to an email address.
+A central aspect of email2 is the ability to link a public key for use in cryptographic algorithms to an email address.
 This enables extensions of email to secure communications.

-This spec is copied from the original paymail "PKI" specification with no substantive modifications.
+This spec is copied from the original email2 "PKI" specification with no substantive modifications.

 The original spec is located here: